-Incident Reports dealing with unusual situations such as protests, “intentional attempts to injure” or “multi-player fights” must be received by the GHSA within 24 hours of the end of that contest.
+Incident Reports deal with unusual situations such as protests, “intentional attempts to injure” or “multi-player fights” and illegally lined fields or unsafe playing condition.
+These reports must be received by the GHSA within 24 hours of the end of that contest.
 The Referee should complete the game report using the online Incident Report Form form on the GLOA website.

 It is imperative that we identify any issues with fields EARLY in the season!

 Incident Reports from officials must be filed with the GHSA office ASAP for the following situations:

 - Ejections – Be certain to cite the name, jersey number and school of the ejected player or the name and school of the ejected coach and specify the behavior involved in a brief, professional manner.

 - All protest situations – be certain to indicate the time at which the formal protest was lodged and the rule application that was protested.

 - Any pre-game or post-game problems involving players, coaches, and/or fans.